 Is a QDIA costing you money?

 If you contribute to a 401(k) and you never selected investments, chances are, your money is in a QDIA.
 Employers generally have good intentions when deciding the menu of investments you have to choose from in a 401(k).
 That includes the QDIA.
-But as we mentioned earlier, there’s no gold-standard in terms of how to build a target-date fund, and a balanced-strategy may not be right for you.
+But as we mentioned earlier, there’s no gold standard in terms of how to build a target-date fund, and a balanced strategy may not be right for you.

 Start by finding out exactly which one you have.
 If you never picked investments and you don’t have a QDIA, find out what kind of account your money went into.
-I recommend seeking out a financial advisor with retirement planning credentials that can help you figure out your money is invested in a way that will work for you.
+I recommend seeking out a financial advisor with retirement planning credentials that can help you figure out if your money is invested in a way that will work for you.
 If not, the advisor can help you select different investments in your 401(k) plan that better suit your needs.
-Under current legal standards this person must be an investment advisor representative obligated to work in your best interest (fiduciary).
+Under current legal standards, this person must be an investment advisor representative obligated to work in your best interest (fiduciary).